adawarp/meme-sdk-wrapper/README.md

 # JINS MEME SDK Wrapper for Java
-This wrapper imitates Android-like environment to run Meme SDK in JDK7.
+This wrapper imitates Android-like environment to run Meme SDK in JDK.

 ***Requirements***

-* JDK 7 (with option -XX:-UseSplitVerifier)
+* JDK 7 (with option -XX:-UseSplitVerifier) or JDK 8 (with option -noverify)
 * Meme SDK for Android (Tested with 1.1.0 2016.02.19)
+* Maven

 ## Usage
 ```